 From the beginning, Cooper Mountain embraced holistic farming practices and became a leader in the winemaking industry for organic and biodynamic production.
 The notion of restoring the land that produces the crops made perfect sense.
 We take and we give back.
 In 1995 Cooper Mountain was certified organic by Oregon Tilth and in 1999 earned biodynamic certification be Demeter, the largest international certification organization.

 Family is the core of our identity.
 It is the heartbeat of our business.
 Cooper Mountain begins with one family and continues to tell the tale with our second generation and our extended winemaking family.
 Our passion for winemaking keeps us grounded and grateful for our four decades in the Willamette Valley.

 From an early age Barbara Gross walked the rows of Pinot Noir on the family estate.
 Post university she joined the family business and never looked back.
-Currently she serves at the helm as Operations Director of Cooper Mountain and holds multiple board seats in the valley.
-She’s die-hard committed to a sustainable future for winemaking in the Willamette Valley.
+Currently she serves at the helm as Operations Director of Cooper Mountain and has held multiple board seats in the valley.
+She’s die-hard committed to a future for winemaking and winegrowing in the Willamette Valley. email@example.com

-For more than two decades Gerry Sanchez has watched over and tended to the vines on Cooper Mountain.
-A veteran of the valley, Gerry keeps the 100 planted acres running while managing oversight of the organic and biodynamic production.
+For more than three decades, Gerry Sanchez has watched over and tended to the vines on Cooper Mountain.
+A veteran of the valley, Gerry keeps the acres running while managing oversight of the organic and biodynamic production.
 Gerry and his team feel all of the seasons in the unique climate of the Northwest.